GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 This still leaves a good number unaddressed.
 I'm creating an issue to return to this.

+### Begins with `www-`
+- There are 229 records that begin with `www-`
+- I think that all of them can be filtered out, so going to add that to the begins list.

 ### Contains `www` (and further characters with it)

 Some background notes, from [here](https://github.com/GSA/site-scanning/issues/1021):